EGI-Federation/ui-metapackage/README.md

     [https://operations-portal.egi.eu/vo/view/voname/dteam](https://operations-portal.egi.eu/vo/view/voname/dteam).
 - Access the VO-specific VOMS server, the VOMS server should be the one mentioned in the `Registry Information` section of the VO ID card.
-For your convenience, you should be able to use the link in the `Enrollment URL`.
+For your convenience, you should be able to use the link in the `Enrolment URL`.
   - For `dteam` it's [https://voms2.hellasgrid.gr:8443/voms/dteam/](https://voms2.hellasgrid.gr:8443/voms/dteam/).
 - Once on the VOMS server, open the section `Configuration Info`.